SenorGeese/RETRY-TF2/README.md

 Link to this wiki: [https://retrywiki.gitbook.io/tf2/](https://retrywiki.gitbook.io/tf2/)

-Thanks to Gitbook for hosting and providing a space for our wiki.
+Thanks to Gitbook for hosting and providing a space for our wiki and providing us with Community edition.

 Our Github: [https://github.com/SenorGeese/TF2-CustomTextures](https://github.com/SenorGeese/TF2-CustomTextures)